-- pupils or students; - pensioners (of all kinds); - housewives (carrying out only domestic work within the household); - dependent persons (mainly supported by other persons or by the state); or who are supported by other incomes (rents, interests, etc.); - persons declared as being left abroad for work or looking for a job (this category of population conventionally is attributed to economically inactive population).
+- pupils or students; - pensioners (of all kinds); - housekeepers/housewives (carrying out only domestic work within the household); - dependent persons (mainly supported by other persons or by the state); or who are supported by other incomes (rents, interests, etc.); - persons declared as being left abroad for work or looking for a job for the period less than 12 months.

-Inactivity rate among population aged 15 years represents the share of inactive population aged 15 and over in the total population aged 15 years and over (%).
+Inactivity rate among population aged 15 years and over represents the share of inactive population aged 15 and over in the total population aged 15 years and over (%).